iosifv/cli-path/docs/README.md

   - The actual issue is finding the package.json file when executing the binary from various folders in the user's machine
 - Deploying the authentication sls function which works fine locally
   - Invalid model specified: Validation Result: warnings : [], errors : [Invalid model schema specified]
+  - The problem for this was leaving within the schema definition `required: [],` instead of deleting the required field completely

 ### Links that helped me build this